The Rogue Leveling Guide for the Mists of Pandaria

 Tier 1 (Level 15:)

 - Shadow Focus – Abilities cost little Energy while you are stealthed.
-Leaves for energy for the followup attack.
-Better for instances and PvP than Nightstalker. .
+Leaves more energy for the followup attack.

 Tier 2 (Level 30:)

-- Combat Readiness – Take less damage as fight gets longer.
+- Combat Readiness – Take less damage as the fight gets longer.

 Tier 3 (Level 45:)

 - Cheat Death – Avoid fatal attacks.
-Might be the choice to take on an active PvP server.
-It’ll give you a chance to escape when high level come around, looking for easy kills.
+Might be the choice to take on an active PvP server or where you expect the occasional crushing damage.

 - Elusiveness – Feint reduces all damage, not just A of E. Better for instances or PvP, in general.